mattermost/docs/source/install/prod-docker.rst

 - **Setup Database Backup** following the `database backup instructions. <https://github.com/mattermost/mattermost-docker#aws>`__

-Production Docker Setup on Arch Linux
+Docker Setup on Arch Linux
 -------------------------------------

 To install on Arch Linux, see the `installation guide <https://wiki.archlinux.org/index.php/Mattermost>`__ on the Arch Linux wiki.

-Production Docker Setup on macOS
+Docker Setup on macOS
 --------------------------------

-You can run a production deployment on macOS by `installing Docker Compose using the online guide <https://docs.docker.com/docker-for-mac/>`__ then following the above instructions.
+You can run a deployment on macOS by `installing Docker Compose using the online guide <https://docs.docker.com/docker-for-mac/>`__ then following the above instructions.

 Other Options
 --------------